appfs/appfs/08_Exercise/ex8.md

 # Evercise 8: Steiner Tree Heuristic

-Consider the input graphs from exercise 6/7 as [Steiner tree problems](https://en.wikipedia.org/wiki/Steiner_tree_problem) by considering each vertex with a prime index (i.e., with vertex number 2,3,5,7...) as a terminal.
+Consider the input graphs from exercise 6/7 as [Steiner tree problems in graphs](https://en.wikipedia.org/wiki/Steiner_tree_problem) by considering each vertex with a prime index (i.e., with vertex number 2,3,5,7...) as a terminal.

 ***Implement the so called shortest paths heuristic***: